blittable/essembly/essembly-test/readme.md

 ## Overview
-essembly-test is a set of integration test crate run from the command line and can be used with CI/CD
+essembly-test is a set of integration tests run from the command line and can be used with CI/CD

 It overlaps a bit with essembly-cli, the reference client.

 Generally, the cli tests should be specific to application functionality (connection/input/output).
 The tests here are more general integration tests.

 To run: